 Another key takeaway from her yearlong working relationship with Wales: "I learned that nothing should only exist on paper, instead you should think ahead and imagine, 'What kind of information would the worker need in the field, and what can I provide to him right now in the drawings?'
 The [Front Yard's] design utilizes different materials and techniques that have to be re-incorporated together.
 Thinking towards the needs of worker is something that changed my perception of architecture drawings forever."

 Brito also returns to Brazil with a different perspective on studio.
 She says studio in Brazil is more one-on-one with professors; students only see each other’s work during class-wide reviews.
-At the Buffalo School, Brito appreciated working alongside her peers in the open studio environment of Crosby Hall.
+At the School of Architecture and Planning, Brito appreciated working alongside her peers in the open studio environment of Crosby Hall.
 The exchange of ideas in a shared space with other students is critical to doing great work, she adds.